 Hi there, and thanks for stopping by!

 I'm an Assistant Professor in the School of Communication and Media at Kennesaw State University, as well a Fellow with The Institute for Research on Male Supremacism and an Affiliate with the Center for Information, Technology, and Public Life (CITAP), which is housed in the School of Information and Library Science at University of North Carolina at Chapel Hill.
-I hold a PhD in Communication (Media Studies) and a certificate in Women's, Gender and Sexuality Studies both from Georgia State University, where I was also a Presidential Fellow with the university's Transcultural Conflict and Violence Initiative.
-I am currently an affiliate with The Media Effects, Misinformation & Extremism lab at University of Buffalo and a Fellow with The Institute for Research on Male Supremacism.
+Prior to joining Kennesaw State, I spent a year working as a Postdoctoral Research Associate at CITAP after earning my PhD in Communication (Media & Society) and a certificate in Women's, Gender and Sexuality Studies both from Georgia State University, where I was also a Presidential Fellow with the university's Transcultural Conflict and Violence Initiative.